abashmak/chrome-irc-filter/README.md

-# chrome-irc-filter
+# OpenStack Eavesdrop IRC Filter
-OpenStack Eavesdrop IRC Filter
+Filter those annoying "has quit/has joined" messages from IRC logs posted on OpenStack Eavesdrop.